grpc/grpc-java/.github/ISSUE_TEMPLATE/feature_report.md

 ---
 name: Request a feature
-about: Suggest an idea for gRPC
+about: Suggest an enhancement for gRPC
 labels: enhancement
 ---